gufranalam226/blog-website-using-node-js-and-mongodb/README.md

-# Netflix Clone
+# Blog Website using Node.js and MongoDB

-This repository contains a simple Netflix clone built using HTML and CSS.
-The project mimics the basic layout and styling of the Netflix homepage.
+This repository contains a dynamic blog website built using Node.js and MongoDB.
+It allows users to create, read, update, and delete blog posts.

 ## Features

-- **Responsive Layout:** The design adjusts to different screen sizes.
+- **CRUD Functionality:** Users can create, read, update, and delete blog posts.

-- **CSS Styling:** Extensive use of CSS to replicate the Netflix look.
+- **MongoDB Integration:** Stores blog data in a MongoDB database.

-- **HTML Structure:** Semantic HTML elements used for structuring the page.
+- **Templating with EJS:** Renders dynamic pages using EJS templates.

 ## Getting Started